Our Senior Pastor

 REVEREND DR. GINA M. STEWART

-Dr. Stewart has been featured in numerous publications such as Gospel Today, Spirit magazine, “Soul Sanctuary” (released April 2006), a desktop documentary of the essential highlights of the African American worship experiences across denominations nationwide and The African American Pulpit, a quarterly journal that serves as a repository for the very best of African American preaching and provides practical and creative resources for persons in ministry.
+Dr. Stewart’s work been featured in numerous books and publications such as Audacity of Faith: Christian Leaders Reflect on the Election of Barack Obama, What We Love About the Black Church: Can We Get A Witness? and Black Practical Theology.
+She has been featured in Gospel Today and Spirit magazine, “Soul Sanctuary” (released April 2006), a desktop documentary of the essential highlights of the African American worship experiences across denominations nationwide and The African American Pulpit, a quarterly journal that serves as a repository for the very best of African American preaching and provides practical and creative resources for persons in ministry.

 She has served as a Team Leader for the Pastoral Excellence Program for Lott Carey International, a development and advocacy organization.
-She currently serves a Faculty Mentor for United Theological Seminary Doctor of Ministry Program, and a Visiting Professor of Practical Theology for the Samuel D. Proctor School of Theology at Virginia Union University.
+She has served as Adjunct Faculty for Memphis Theological Seminary and a Faculty Mentor for United Theological Seminary Doctor of Ministry Program.
+She is currently a Visiting Professor of Practical Theology for the Samuel D. Proctor School of Theology at Virginia Union University. .